PabloGiraldo96/Lean-Bunnies/README.md

 # Lean-Bunnies

-## Educational Game for our company Lean Tech
+### Educational Game for our company Lean Tech, we hope you like it and enjoy!

-## Languages and libraries used on this project:
+# Languages and libraries used on this project:
 <div>

  <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/react/react-original-wordmark.svg" title="React" width="40" height="40"/>&nbsp;